Sairyss/domain-driven-hexagon/README.md

 **Important to keep in mind**: never log or add to `metadata` any sensitive information (like passwords, emails, phone numbers etc) since this information may leak into log files.
 Aim adding only technical information.

+### Other recommendations

+- If translations of error messages to other languages is needed, consider storing those error messages in a separate object/class rather than inline string literals.

+Example files:

-- Exception abstract base class example: [exception.base.ts](src/core/exceptions/exception.base.ts)
+- [exception.base.ts](src/core/exceptions/exception.base.ts) - Exception abstract base class
-- Domain Exception class example: [domain.exception.ts](src/core/exceptions/domain.exception.ts)
+- [domain.exception.ts](src/core/exceptions/domain.exception.ts) - Domain Exception class example
 - Check [exceptions]([src/core/exception]) folder to see more examples (some of them are exceptions from other languages like C# or Java)

 Read more: